hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-vitalsign-bp-intro.md

 **NCDHC Blood Pressure(BP) Vital Sign Observation Profile**

-This profile defines how to represent the heart rate [Vitalsign] in FHIR using a standard LOINC code and SNOMED CT AU code.
+This profile defines how to represent the blood pressure [Vitalsign] in FHIR using a standard LOINC code and SNOMED CT AU code.
 The profile uses UCUM units of measure.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**